 - It is strongly advised that people travel together in 2 or more cars in case you encounter trouble and need help.

-- Make sure that the F-road you plan to travel on is open for traffic.
+- Make sure that the roads you plan to travel on are open for traffic.
 Road opening times are listed in this blog.

-- Drive slowly and be aware that the road ahead is likely to be gravelly, wet, and may even have potholes.
+- Drive slowly and be aware that the road ahead is likely to be gravelly, wet, and quite likely to have potholes.

 - Driving off the designated roads in the highlands is strictly forbidden.
 It's worth noting that driving off-road anywhere in Iceland is always forbidden!